 Also, The Rules tell us not to let romantic relationships take over our lives or keep us from doing the things we love.
 But my engagement had a toxic effect on nearly all of my other relationships—including my parents and my closest friends.
 If I had continued on a path of denial, I would have become more isolated, and my life even more focused around this one man.
 By contrast, healthy love enhances and opens up your world.
 Life gets bigger when you’re with the right person.

-Healthy relationships enhance and open up your world.
+Healthy relationships open up your world.
 Life gets bigger when you’re with the right person.

 Most importantly, The Rules show us how to create a healthy dynamic in dating that will then carry over into marriage.
 It's a foundation of mutual respect—something I didn't have with my ex.
 In a healthy relationship, you feel that you are enough, just as you are; your partner isn't going to reject you just because you've gained a little weight, lost your job, or become ill.
 When life gets tough, you know you have each others' backs.
 That is a Rules marriage.